RedHatGov/oc-mirror-hackathon/directions.md

 ### 1. Launch EC2 Instance

 #### Instance Configuration
-1. In EC2 Console, click **"Launch Instance"**
+1. In the EC2 Console, click **"Launch instance"**
-2. Configure the following settings:
+2. Use the wizard to configure the following settings:

 | Setting | Value | Notes |
 |---------|-------|-------|